lkirkwood/netdox/README.md

 The config file can be managed using the `netdox config` subcommmand.

+## Testing

+Running many of the tests requires a redis server.
+The url for this server should be available under the environment variable `NETDOX_TEST_REDIS_URL`. **WARNING**: All data in the server used for testing will be lost!

 # Architecture
-Redis server starts from a dump.
-Plugins then run, and create or modify the data types below using custom commands.
+Plugins run, and create or modify the data in the redis server using custom commands in `functions.lua`.
 If a change occurs during one of these commands a message is pushed to the change log.
-Once the plugins finish running the display hooks are triggered.
+Once the plugins finish running, nodes are processed to a separate database in the same redis and the display hooks are triggered.
 Display hooks render the changes on the remote in any way they see fit.
 ![Netdox/Redis Architecture](netdox-redis-arch.drawio.svg)